 4. Falafel St. Jacques (345 Rue Saint-Jacques)

 I made the mistake of overlooking this place for quite a while before finally trying it for the first time.
 Mostly because St. Jacques street isn’t especially known for it’s cuisine.
 Anyways they have some pretty unique veggie pitas featuring homemade faux chicken, just watch out, they can be mega spicy!
 Most importantly, they’ve got plump and juicy vegan chicken wings made out of shiitake mushroom!
-If you happen to be around Concordia’s Loyola campus and are sick and tired of Subway and Second Cup, this is the place for you.
+If you happen to be around Concordia’s Loyola campus and are sick and tired of gross Subway and boring ass Second Cup, this is the place for you.
 More of a takeout counter than a sit down restaurant as it can get pretty crammed in there when it’s busy.

 Photo Cred: Hanna Banana (IG @loveroflovelythings)